romeerez/orchid-orm/docs/src/guide/columns-validation-methods.md

 });
 ```

-All table classes will now expose schemas for different purposes:
+All table classes will now expose schemas for different purposes.

-- `Table.inputSchema()` - validating input data for inserting records.
+- `Table.inputSchema()` - validating input data for inserting records, primary keys are not omitted.
-- `Table.updateSchema()` - partial `inputSchema` for updating records.
-- `Table.ouputSchema()` - not sure why you might want to validate output, but you can.
-Perhaps, for testing purposes.
+  Nullable and columns with default are optional, the rest are required.
+  Timestamps can be accepted as a string or a number.

+- `Table.ouputSchema()` - validation schema for data as it is returned from a database,
+  may be useful for test purposes.

-- `Table.querySchema()` - validating parameters for use in `where` or `find`.
-It's a very rare case when it does not match the `inputSchema`, so you can simply use the `inputSchema` for this instead.
+- `Table.querySchema()` - validating parameters to use in `where` or `find`.
+  Unless you customize columns with custom `parse` functions, `querySchema` will be the same as the `inputSchema`.

 - `Table.pkeySchema()` - picked primary keys from `querySchema`, validates object like `{ id: 123 }`.

+- `Table.createSchema()` - `inputSchema` with omitted primary keys, to validate data for creating records.

+- `Table.updateSchema()` - omitted primary keys, partial `inputSchema` for updating records.

 Use it in your controllers: